-At YE 2010 liquid assets accounted for 10% of total assets, including cash and deposits with the central bank and the securities portfolio, which mainly comprise senior bonds of banks and municipalities, as well as some corporate bonds and shareholdings.
-The bank does not have exposure to structured products.
+At Q3 2011 liquid assets accounted for approximately 10% of total assets, including cash and deposits with the central bank and the securities portfolio, which mainly comprise covered bonds, Norwegian government bonds and senior bonds in Norwegian savings banks as well as some corporate bonds and shareholdings.
 However, we note that holdings are concentrated on Norwegian securities, which could be a source of vulnerability.

-The D+ score for liquidity, although lower than that of European counterparts, is in line with that of other Norwegian banks.
-It reflects Sparebanken Møre's reliance on market funding, although we note the positive impact of the bank's liquidity management as well as its access to covered bonds.
+The D+ score for liquidity, although lower than that of European counterparts, is in line with that of other Norwegian banks and reflects Sparebanken Møre's reliance on market funding.

-Factor 7: Capital Adequacy
+Capital Adequacy

 Sparebanken Møre exhibits good capitalisation.
-At YE 2010, the Tier 1 and total capital ratios, as calculated under Basel II's standardised approach, stood at 11.9% and 13.6%, respectively.
-These levels were strengthened in August 2009 with a NOK277 million Tier 1 hybrid issue that was raised in the market and are above the bank's board stated minimum targets of 10% for Tier 1 ratio and 12% total capital ratio.
+At Q3 2011 the Tier 1 and total capital ratios, as calculated under Basel II's standardised approach, stood at 11.1% and 12.6%, respectively.
 We view the bank's capital buffer as adequate to withstand potential credit losses.
-However, hybrid capital made up close to 15% of the bank's Tier 1 capital at YE 2010, which is the maximum amount that can be included in Tier 1 in Norway.
+However, hybrid capital made up close to 15% of the bank's Tier 1 capital at Q3 2011, which is the maximum amount that can be included in Tier 1 in Norway.
 We caution that the quality to absorb losses of hybrid capital is below that of pure equity.
 In addition, these instruments could be excluded from Tier 1 capital according to the Basel Committee's propositions as they are currently presented.

 Sparebanken Møre applies a standard approach in calculating its capital adequacy requirement for credit risk.
-Given the bank's large retail loan book, the capital requirement is estimated to be lower under Basel II IRB model.
+Given the bank's large retail loan book, the capital requirement is estimated to be lower under Basel

+II IRB model, which the bank has applied for in 2011.
 However, due to concentration issues, we do not expect the bank to release capital.

-Sparebanken Møre scores Afor capital adequacy.
+Sparebanken Møre scores A for capital adequacy.